 If you’re moving abroad, permanently or temporarily, or you’re returning to the UK, you’ll need to check how this affects any benefits you’re claiming.
-Whether you’ll still qualify for benefits will depend on where you’re going and for how long you’re staying, or where you’re returning from.
+Whether you’ll still qualify for benefits will depend on where you’re going and how long you’re staying, or where you’re returning from.

 What should I do if I’m moving abroad?